rjalexa/rjafecit/README.md

 -   **/api/v1/random**: This endpoint is proxied by the Next.js server to the FastAPI backend service running in a separate Docker container.
 The Next.js `rewrites` configuration handles this proxying, which avoids CORS issues and keeps the frontend code clean, as it can call a relative path.

 -   **/api/v1/smorfia**: This endpoint is a standard Next.js API route, served directly by the Next.js server.
-It reads the `smorfia_napoletana.json` file from the `data` directory and returns its contents to the frontend.
+It queries the SQLite database using Drizzle ORM to fetch and return the Smorfia Napoletana data to the frontend.

+### Database Architecture

+The application uses SQLite as its database with Drizzle ORM for type-safe database operations:

+- **Database Location**: `data/smorfia.db` (SQLite file)
+- **ORM**: Drizzle ORM with LibSQL client
+- **Schema Management**: TypeScript-based schema definitions with migration support
+- **Data**: 90 entries of traditional Neapolitan Smorfia numbers and meanings

 ### Authentication Flow